yeslogic/fathom/doc/reference.md

 | `array32 len format`   | `Array32 len (Repr format)`         |
 | `array64 len format`   | `Array64 len (Repr format)`         |

+### Stream position formats

+The stream position format is interpreted as the current stream position during
+parsing:

+- `stream_pos : Format`

 #### Representation of stream position formats

 | format       | `Repr` format |
 | ------------ | ------------- |
 | `stream_pos` | `Pos`         |

+### Succeed format

+The succeed format allows values to be embedded in the resulting parsed output.

+- `succeed : fun (A : Type) -> A -> Format`

 #### Representation of succeed format

 | format        | `Repr` format |
 | ------------- | ------------- |
 | `succeed A a` | `A`           |

+### Fail format

+The fail format always results in a parse failure if it is encountered during parsing.

+- `fail : Format`

 #### Representation of fail format